This concerns my wife, Herminia Smith – she goes by Minnie.

 We believe the Hansen Trust used the two Probate papers signed by Minnie, together with the third Probate paper they generated, plus an unprobated will dated March 5, 1982, to take advantage of Minnie’s trusting nature through deception and fraud.
 They ignored the Will written in 2002, which should supersede the 1982 will.
 We believe that Deborah Stewart performed an act of deception and fraud by having Minnie’s property placed into the Hansen Trust.

 Is there anything you can do to help us?
+Thank You

 Whether you are a buying or selling a house, a flat or own any other type of property (single family house, commercial real estate), a knowledgeable realtor attorney may help you.
 Do not use the Seller's Agent, there are many reasons why to hire a real estate lawyer near you.
 Experienced real estate agents earn high commissions, but they usually have contacts with mortgage loan brokers, inspectors and others who can make your buying process more comfortable and easier.
 You should hire the best rated and reviewed real estate lawyer, as these agents have a built-in conflict of interest.
 A real-estate lawyer should protect your legal rights and the best interests in the transaction.
 Ever!